Renzi's Jobs Act isn't getting Italy to work

 Renzi pushed the changes through over resistance from the left of his own party, pledging nearly 2 billion euros ($2.20 billion) this year of public money on the financial incentives for companies to hire.

-Michele Tiraboschi, a professor of labor law at Modena University, said it normally takes four to five years to gauge the full effects of a labor reform,
+Michele Tiraboschi, a professor of labour law at Modena University, said it normally takes four to five years to gauge the full effects of a labour reform,

 Renzi, who faces elections before then, insists that his Jobs Act is already producing results.

-He stresses the numbers of people hired under his new, open-ended contract with reduced job protection, citing monthly data issued by the labor ministry and the state pensions agency.
+He stresses the numbers of people hired under his new, open-ended contract with reduced job protection, citing monthly data issued by the labour ministry and the state pensions agency.

-However, only ISTAT compiles statistics covering the whole labor force using internationally standardized methodology.
+However, only ISTAT compiles statistics covering the whole labour force using internationally standardised methodology.

 These show that since December last year, the last month before the incentives, a statistically negligible 2,000 permanent jobs have been created in net terms.
 Since March, when the new, more flexible contract was introduced, permanent workers have actually declined by 23,000.